marcangelo1/Discord-Documentation/docs/Task2.md

 </figure>

 ???+ Note "Are you human?"
-    If the "Are you human?" prompt appears, click "Confirm."
+    If the **Are you human?** prompt appears, click "Confirm".
 You may also need to check your email to verify your login.

 **3.** Click the **"New Application"** button in your screen's top-right corner.